Student Ambassadors

 Our Admissions Team will work with and advise you on the process.
 If you have vet school questions, email Admissions.

-For specific prerequisites courses see our website or for specific transfer credit questions please email our admissions team.
+For specific prerequisite courses see our website or for specific transfer credit questions please email our admissions team.

-There is no minimum for DVM applicants.
-Students accepted in 2019 had a 3.29 average enrolled GPA, 305 average enrolled GRE, and extracurricular activities and accomplishments.2
+Students accepted in 2022 had a 3.20 average enrolled GPA*, 300 average enrolled GRE*, and extracurricular activities and accomplishments.

 We take a holistic approach to admissions.
 While we do consider your GPA, GRE, and academic performance when making an admissions decision, we look at much more: your knowledge of the veterinary profession, personal character, interpersonal skills, motivation, exposure to animal medicine, and other qualities.
 If you have vet school questions, email Admissions.